ms-soil/biogeochem-processes/report-oilpalm.md

-Oil palm decomposition
+Oil palm SOC and leaf litter decomposition
 ================
 Marcus Schmidt
 8 November 2019

 ### Background

-This study was done on oil-palm plantations in Indonesia on two differen soil types.

-### The code
+In the following course, we are looking at two processes in oil palm plantations: 1) Soil organic Carbon (SOC) remaining after deforestation 2) Decomposition of oil palm leafs

+### Part 1 - SOC remaining

+This data is part of a study on deforestation and land luse conversion in Indonesia, Cameroon and Peru.
+You can find the whole paper here: <https://www.pnas.org/content/112/32/9956>

 Let's fist load our library.
 It is the tidyverse library, which includes useful tools for data handling and visualization, i.e. the ggplot 2 package.